borntofrappe/game-development/Games/Petri Dish/README.md

 ## Noise

 In the `Noise` folder I explore `love.math.noise` with the ultimate goal of building the foundation for the blob-like animation.
+The folder works as a spiritual successor to `Lunar Lander/Noise`, and discusses noise functions with two arguments.

 ## Timer

-In the `Timer` folder I try to recreate the functionality of the knife library, with a series of files dedicated to create and manage timers, delays, tweens.
+In the `Timer` folder I try to recreate the functionality of the knife library, in order to manage a delay, interval, and ultimately tween animation.
+This last function is especially useful to modify the size of the blob in the final game.

 ## Resources